Cap-go/capacitor-sim/README.md

 Request permission to access SIM card information.

+Prompts the user to grant permission to read SIM card data.
+On Android, requests READ_PHONE_STATE permission.
-On iOS the status is always granted.
-On Web the status remains denied.
+On iOS, the status is always granted without prompting.
+On Web, the status remains denied.

 **Returns:** <code>Promise&lt;<a href="#permissionstatus">PermissionStatus</a>&gt;</code>